 The Carbon Trust has published in 2019 the Suction Installed Caisson Foundation Design Guidelines, to provide clarity and guidance to the industry on the design of suction caissons foundations for offshore wind.
 The document brings together the latest understanding and research to provide an overview of the critical factors to consider for these foundations and to give practical support to engineers in order to manage the design process efficiently and cost-effectively.

 In 2011 the OWA launched the foundations innovation competition to help support innovative foundation designs.
 The four winners (from 104 entries) of this competition were:

 The Foundations research area has also widened its focus to look at operational issues such as the inspection of existing structures.
-A recent OWA study looked at Underwater Inspection Methods; the challenges faced in the industry so far, especially those that are new and unique to offshore wind.
+An OWA study looked at Underwater Inspection Methods; the challenges faced in the industry so far, especially those that are new and unique to offshore wind.
 As a result of this study, it was identified that there were a number of technology gaps and therefore the OWA launched a competition in July 2017 to identify new technologies that could inspect specific defects in steel substructures.

 Monobucket installation on Dogger Bank as part of the OWA Discretionary Project.
 Source: Forewind/Universal Foundation